-Job Hunting is a difficult, stressful experience for anyone.
-Unsurprisingly, many people approach job hunting incorrectly and end up with an unsatisfactory job, or no job at all.
-Here are some key mistakes to avoid when looking for a job.
+Job hunting is a difficult, stressful experience for anyone.
+Unsurprisingly, many people approach job search incorrectly and end up with an unsatisfactory job, or no job at all.
+Here are some key job hunting mistakes to avoid when looking for a job.

 Lexi Davis is a writer who enjoys writing on a number of different verticals.
 For more on employment mistakes, Six Figure Start offers readers information more on common basic mistakes of the job hunt.

 - Executive Job Hunting?
 You’ll Need More Than a Resume (boomersnextstep.com)